hyuns9808/pac_extract/README.md

 ## How does it work?

 **IaC_Extract** downloads the repositories provided by all four open-source tools.
-Next, it locates the policy files within the open-source tools and parses them via RegEx defined per tool.
+Next, it locates the PaC files within the open-source tools and parses them via RegEx defined per tool.
-Finally, all parsed policies are saved as .xlsx files per tool.
+Finally, all parsed PaCs are saved as .xlsx files per tool.

 ## Creator